 The pituitary gland produces human growth hormone.
 If the pituitary gland becomes damaged, it cannot produce the amount of HGH the body needs.
 This hormone supports muscle growth and strength, bone growth, cell repair, protein production, and metabolism.
-It also plays a key role in helping you recover when you experience an injury or your body is fighting disease.
+It also plays a key role in helping you recover when you experience an injury, or your body is fighting a disease.

 What Causes Low HGH Levels?

 You might experience low levels of HGH for a number of reasons, ranging from a mutation that occurred during the development of the pituitary gland, a physical trauma that happened later in life, or an unknown cause.
 The most common causes of low levels of HGH include:

 - A brain tumor in the pituitary gland or hypothalamus.